 If you or a loved one has been diagnosed with a condition requires surgery, you owe it to yourself to learn about all of your medical options.

-The Surgical Services staff will work closely with surgeons, patients, and families to coordinate preoperative scheduling, surgical care, and post operative follow-up care.
+The Surgical Services staff work closely with surgeons, patients, and families to coordinate preoperative scheduling, surgical care, and post operative follow-up care.
 Our surgeons use advanced surgical technology, including laser surgery, endoscopic and laparoscopic surgery, and robotic assisted surgery using the daVinciTM and MakoTM surgical systems.

 Diagnostic Gastro-intestinal and Pulmonary Procedures

 Often referred to as GI procedures, the following list of diagnostic procedures are performed by physicians using an endoscope (a long flexible tube with a camera on one end) to view the inside of your gastro-intestinal tract or lungs in order to diagnose common illness.

 Information for Patients Scheduled for Surgery or GI Procedures

 Prior to your surgery or procedure, a professional from our Surgical Services Department will call you for a pre-admission interview.
 During the interview we will ask for information about allergies, medications and general health.
 We will also provide important information for how to prepare for your surgery and what you should bring with you on the day of surgery.
 If laboratory tests and/or diagnostic imaging are ordered by your physician before your surgery, we will make appointments for you as needed.
 Patients are encouraged to ask questions and to let us know about any concerns during the pre-admission interview.

 We will also call you before your surgery to verify your insurance information, confirm pre-certification if required, and discuss your financial responsibility.